Thinkers360

 Stephanie Unterweger

-Founder and CEO at Brands at Play
+Founder and CEO at PromptFluent

 Greater Cleveland, United States

 Killing traditional marketing, one algorithm at a time.
+Building the infrastructure so everyone else can too.

 Available For: Advising, Authoring, Consulting, Influencing, Speaking